DavidxArvidson/Decoder-Ring/README.md

 # Decoder-Ring

-The decoder ring is a app that enables users to encode and decode messages using several different ciphers.
+The decoder ring is an app that enables users to encode and decode messages using several different ciphers.

+This project was developed as an assignment in the Thinkful.com software engineering course.
+The HTML and CSS were written by the Thinkful team ahead of time.
+I contributed the JavaScript functionality.

 ![Decoder Ring Home Page](https://res.cloudinary.com/strive/image/upload/w_1000,h_1000,c_limit/7a945612b738d811880b0244ee5ec0a2-image.png)